jsverse/transloco-keys-manager/README.md

 }
 ```

 To support such cases, you can add a special comment to your code, which tells the CLI to extract it.
-You can use it in your Typescript files:
+It can be added to Typescript files:

 ```ts
 import { TranslocoService } from '@ngneat/transloco';